willtownes/willtownes.github.io/index.md

 ---
 title: Will Townes
 layout: default
-description: Will Townes is a postdoctoral researcher in Computer Science at Princeton University
+description: Will Townes, Assistant Professor of Statistics at Carnegie Mellon
 ---

 #### Bio Sketch
-I am a postdoctoral researcher focused on biomedical data science.
-I work with [Barbara Engelhardt](http://beehive.cs.princeton.edu/) in the Princeton Computer Science Department.
-My academic background is:

-* Ph.D.
-[Biostatistics](https://www.hsph.harvard.edu/biostatistics/), Harvard University.
-Advised by [Rafael Irizarry](http://rafalab.dfci.harvard.edu/).
-* M.S.
-[Math and Statistics](http://mathstat.georgetown.edu/), Georgetown University.
-Completed while working full-time as a software tester.
-* Tropical Ecology research in Bataan, Philippines on a Fulbright grant.
-* B.S.
-[Biology](http://www.wlu.edu/biology-department), Washington &amp; Lee University.
-Studied abroad in [Monteverde](http://www.ciee.org/study-abroad/costa-rica/monteverde/tropical-ecology-conservation/), Costa Rica.

-My favorite programming languages are [python](https://www.python.org/) and [R](https://www.r-project.org/).
+I am an Assistant Professor in the Department of [Statistics and Data Science](https://www.cmu.edu/dietrich/statistics-datascience/index.html) at Carnegie Mellon University.
+I work on infectious disease modeling as part of the [Delphi Group](https://delphi.cmu.edu/).
+My research interests also include wearable devices, genomics, and spatial statistics.
+Prior to joining CMU, I was a computer science postdoc with [Barbara Engelhardt](https://beehive.cs.princeton.edu/people/) at Princeton and a biostatistics Ph.D. student advised by [Rafael Irizarry](http://rafalab.dfci.harvard.edu/) at Harvard.
+In the more distant past I have also worked as a software tester and conducted tropical ecology fieldwork in Costa Rica and the Philippines.

 <!--[Curriculum Vitae ![CV as pdf](static/pdf-icon.png)]({{ BASE_PATH }}/static/Townes_curriculum_vitae.pdf)